-2.1.6 Control and Indicator Functions
+3.2.6 Control and Indicator Functions

 The following sections define the input and output signals from the power supply.

 Signals that can be defined as low true use the following convention: Signal# = low true.

-2.1.6.1 PSON# Input Signal
+3.2.6.1 PSON# Input Signal

-The PSON# signal is required to remotely turn on/off the power supply.
-PSON# is an active low signal that turns on the +12V power rail.
+The PSON[#] signal is required to remotely turn on/off the power supply.
+PSON[#] is an active low signal that turns on the +12V power rail.
 When this signal is not pulled low by the system, or left open, the outputs (except the +12VSB) turn off.
 This signal is pulled to a standby voltage by a pull-up resistor internal to the power supply.
+Refer to Table 41 for the timing diagram.

-Table 24.
+Table 41.
 PSON# Signal Characteristic

 Signal Type Accepts an open collector/drain input from the system.
 Pull-up to VSB located in power supply.

 PSON# = Low ON

 PSON# = High or Open OFF

-MIN MAX

 Signal Type Accepts an open collector/drain input from the system.
 Pull-up to VSB located in power supply.

+MIN MAX

-Logic level low (power supply ON) 0V 1.0V Logic level high (power supply OFF) 2.0V 3.46V Source current, Vpson = low 4mA Power up delay: T pson_on_delay 5msec 400msec PWOK delay: T pson_pwok 50msec
+Logic level low (power supply ON) 0V 1.0V

+Logic level high (power supply OFF) 2.0V 3.46V

+Source current, Vpson = low 4mA

+Power up delay: T {pson_on_delay} 5msec 400msec

+PWOK delay: T {pson_pwok} 50msec

-Figure 19.
+Figure 16.
 PSON# Required Signal Characteristic

-2.1.6.2 PWOK (Power OK) Output Signal
+3.2.6.2 PWOK (Power OK) Output Signal